 2.To prepare graduates for advanced education in environmental engineering and related fields, and for professional licensure.

-The environmental engineering program uses the following program outcomes for assessment:
+The environmental engineering program uses the following student outcomes for assessment:

 (a) an ability to apply knowledge of mathematics, science, and engineering

 (b) an ability to design and conduct experiments, as well as to analyze and interpret data

 (c) an ability to design a system, component, or process to meet desired needs